 The Problem with Work Ethic

 I have great work ethic.
 And it's one of my worst traits.
-I've developed a solid reputation—people know they can rely on me because I get things done.
-But there's a cost to this that I failed to appreciate.
+I've developed a solid reputation where people know they can rely on me because I get things done.
+But there's a cost to this that is hard to appreciate.

-The hard thinking I sideline never sends reminder emails.
-The big strategic questions don't fight for attention the way Slack does.
-They sit there, patient and ignored.
-What fades is the unstructured time to sit with genuinely hard problems.
+The hard thinking that gets sidelined never sends reminder emails.
+Big strategic questions don't fight for attention the way Slack does.
+What fades in reactive mode is the unstructured time to sit with genuinely hard problems.
 There's no todo list for this.

-The alternative is strategic thinking—or what I've started calling selective unresponsiveness.
-I wrote about the mechanics of this in my post on email filters, but the core idea is simple: you have to protect time from the noise.
+The alternative to reactive mode is strategic thinking.
+For this, you need selective unresponsiveness.
+I wrote about the mechanics in my post on email filters, but the core idea is simple: you have to protect time from the noise.
 The problem is it's hard to be selectively unresponsive without looking negligent.
-They produce the same external output—silence—but come from completely different generators.
-It also feels wrong because there's no artifact to point to.
-You can't prove you were productive to yourself or someone else; there's no completed task list.
+Both produce silence, but from completely different generators.
+And there's no completed task list to prove you were productive.

 Work ethic optimizes tactics and execution.
 Strategic thinking optimizes strategy and direction.
 Bad direction executed well still gets you to the wrong place.
 One insight that reshapes your strategy is worth more than x completed tasks, where x is your leverage factor.
 But it's hard to find that insight if you're too busy being responsive.